Internal Audit Academic Awareness Program

-Introduction to the Profession – acknowledges schools teaching internal auditing as a standalone internal audit course such as Principles of Internal Auditing or Operational Auditing.
-This course provides students with an introduction to the profession and key activities of an entry-level internal auditor.
+The IIA Internal Audit Academic Awareness Program acknowledges universities teaching Internal Auditing as a standalone Internal Audit course such as Principles of Internal Auditing or Operational Auditing.
+This course provides students with an introduction to the profession and key activities of an entry level internal auditor.

-If you believe that your school qualifies for the Academic Awareness Program, please complete the Request for Recognition form:
+If you believe that your school qualifies for the Internal Audit Academic Awareness Program, please complete the Request for Recognition form:

 Request for Recognition form

-- Employers consult The IIA’s list of schools teaching internal auditing as they consider the degree of internal audit education they seek for their new hires.
+- Employers consult The IIA’s list of universities teaching internal auditing as they consider the degree of internal audit education they seek for their “new hires”.

 - Guest speakers may be provided upon request.

-External academic accreditation is required to participate in The IIA's Academic Awareness Program.
-In the U.S., that accreditation is The Association to Advance Collegiate Schools of Business International (AACSB).
-Outside the US, the AACSB accreditation is preferred, but equivalent accreditations will be considered.
+- External academic accreditation is required to participate in The IIA Internal Audit Academic Program.
+In the USA, that accreditation is The Association to Advance Collegiate Schools of Business International (AACSB).
+Outside the US, the AACSB accreditation is preferred but other equivalent accreditations will be considered.

-Match your existing syllabi with that suggested in The IIA's Global Model Internal Audit Curriculum.
+- Match your existing syllabi with that suggested in The IIA Global Model Internal Auditing Curriculum.

-Contact your local IIA chapter or Institute, which may provide a good resource and be willing to assist you with the Request for Recognition form.
-If there is no local IIA chapter or Institute in your area, contact The IIA’s Academic Relations Department at email@example.com for assistance with steps four and five, below.
+- Contact your local IIA Chapter or Affiliate.
+The local IIA can be a good resource and will be able to assist you with the Recognition Form.
+If there is no local IIA in your area, contact The IIA’s Academic Relations team directly at email@example.com for steps 4 & 5.

-Complete the Request for Recognition form (linked on this page, above) and e-mail it to The IIA's Academic Relations Department at firstname.lastname@example.org.
-Acceptance to the program will be communicated to the school and local IIA chapter or Institute within 60 days of receipt of the request.
+- Complete The IIA Request for Recognition Form which can be requested via e-mail at firstname.lastname@example.org and submit it to IIA Academic Relations at email@example.com.
+Acceptance to the Program will be communicated to the university and local IIA within 60 days of receipt of the request.